-In the event a student chooses to interfere with the instructional process or safety and well-being of those associated with Auburn Junior High School, consequences have been established.
+In the event a student chooses to interfere with the instructional process or safety and well-being of those associated with Auburn Junior High School, consequences have been established

-CONDUCT Serious violations such as harassment, offensive language, gestures, racial or ethnic harassment, dishonesty CONSEQUENCES Detention(s), in-school detention, or suspensions will be issued depending on the circumstances.
+Serious violations such as harassment, offensive language, gestures, racial or ethnic harassment, and dishonesty CONSEQUENCE

+Detention(s), in-school detention(s), or suspensions will be issued depending on the circumstances.
 Reports will be kept on file.

+Unexcused absences from class CONSEQUENCE Detentions and in-school suspensions

+Fighting, damaging school property, and habitual violations of school guidelines

+CONSEQUENCE

+May result is out of acheal supportion

-Unexcused absences from class.
-Detentions and in-school suspensions Fighting, damaging school property and habitual violations of school guidelines.
-May result in out-of-school suspension Possession of or use of drugs (including look- alikes), paraphernalia, theft, gross insubordination, threats, extortion, setting off May result in out-of-school suspension or possible expulsion. alarms, other severe acts serious enough to create a health or safety hazard.
-Suspension 1 - 10 days or possible expulsion Arson, weapons, bomb threats, similar offenses.
-May result in out-of-school suspension or possible expulsion referral.
+May result in out-of-school suspension

+Possession of or use of drugs (including look-alikes), paraphernalia, theft, gross insubordination, threats, extortion, setting off alarms, other severe acts serious enough to create a health or safety hazard CONSEQUENCE

+May result in out-of- school suspension or possible expulsion

+Arson, weapons, bomb threats, similar offenses.
+CONSEQUENCE May result in out-of-school suspension or possible expulsion

-The principal's discretion with regard to determining discipline is important in order to do what is deemed appropriate and necessary in order to bring about the desired behavior with each particular student
+The principal's discretion with regard to determining discipline is important in order to do what is deemed appropriate and necessary in order to bring about the desired behavior with each particular student.